 It’s not too late to file.
 If you are due a refund you may be able to collect the amount due for three years after the due date of the return.

-If you receive a notice from the IRS respond.
+If you receive a notice from the IRS you must respond.
 Call the number on the notice.
 They won’t go away.

 If you owe you can’t avoid owing by not filing.
 File before the due date to avoid the failure to file penalty.
 Consider a short term extension of time to pay or an installment agreement.